Lizz1102/WebAPIs-.Net6-.NET7/README.md

 # WebAPIs: .NET Core(.Net6,.NET7)
 - Building Web API projects with C# and exploring new features and incoming changes of .NET 6, .NET 7, and .NET 8.
-- How to migrate .NET Core 5 API projects to .NET 6 and 7.
+- How to upgrade .NET Core 5 APIs to later versions of .NET.
 - Revisiting some advanced and fundamental concepts of .NET Core Web APIs.
 - API Design best practices and standards to build Web APIs.
+- This repo is basically my personal references and notes for API design.

 ## Notes